epertt/CalendarApp/README.md

 Clone the git repository and run the following commands on your terminal:
 ```
 poetry install
+poetry run invoke setup
 poetry run invoke start
 ```
-If you get an error while running any of the commands, your poetry installation is probably out of date.
+If you get an error while running ```poetry install```, your poetry installation is probably out of date.
 If on linux, update to a newer version using your distribution's package manager, or run the following to install poetry:
 ```
 curl -sSL https://install.python-poetry.org | POETRY_HOME=$HOME/.local python3 -
 ```

+If you get an error starting the program, you probably forgot to run ```poetry run invoke setup```

 ## Testing:
 Running tests: